joa-quim/GMTjl_doc/tutorials/longest_sail/longestsail.md

 azimuth different from +/-90 or 0 degrees we don't return to starting point, see this [Wiki page](https://en.wikipedia.org/wiki/Geodesics_on_an_ellipsoid)

-Next two figures show the geodesics for the case where the starting point is at Pakistan and end in Kamchatka, and the inverse.
-Note that because we are interested in the longest part of the geodesic line, the firts case actually starts at Kamchatka and ends in Pakistan but we computed the azimuth of the geodesic from Pakistan to Kamchatka at its destination (if you are confused, see the second figure of the wiki page linked above).
+Next two figures show the geodesics for the case where the starting point is in Pakistan and end in Kamchatka, and the inverse.
+Note that because we are interested in the longest part of the geodesic line, the firts case actually starts in Kamchatka and ends in Pakistan but we computed the azimuth of the geodesic from Pakistan to Kamchatka at its destination (if you are confused, see the second figure of the wiki page linked above).

 As we can see, both of those two lines hit an island in the Aleutian archipelago.
 So, the spherical solution does